-Life was not easy on those streets of the late 1950s and early 1960s.
+Life was not easy on those streets in the late 1950s and early 1960s.

 He was smoking pot and drinking cheap wine on the rough street corners at age 13.

 Basketball was his salvation.
-But later, the NBA would rob him as his best years as a player.
+But later, the NBA would rob him of his best years as a player.

-This story will touch your heart and soul!
-I read this book many years ago and would recommend this read to anyone into the game of basketball!
+This story will touch your heart and soul.
+I read this book many years ago and would recommend this read to anyone who is into the game of basketball!

 At Boys High School in Brooklyn, he played little as a skinny sophomore.
-He was 6 feet 3 inches tall, and weighed 140 pounds.
+He was 6'3" and weighed 140 pounds.

 Connie Hawkins made First All-City Team as a junior and helped Boys to an undefeated season and the PSAC Championship.

-As a senior, at 6 feet 6 inches, and 190 lbs, he averaged 25.5 points and had a second undefeated season and a second Public School Athletic Championship.
+As a senior, at 6'6" and 190 lbs, he averaged 25.5 points, had a second undefeated season, and a second Public School Athletic Championship.

 He was a freshman at Iowa and out-played Don Nelson, then on the varsity, who went on to a 14 year NBA career.

-He was thrown off the team and out of college unfairly, after allegations of a point shaving scheme that never happened.
+He was thrown off the team and out of college unfairly, after allegations of a point shaving scheme which never happened.

-He was eligible for the NBA draft in 1964, but no team drafted him and the NBA stated it was just coincidence he was never chosen.
-After the 1965 and 1966 draft, he remained unchosen by any team and the NBA Board of Governors subsequently barred him from future NBA play.
+He was eligible for the NBA draft in 1964, but no team drafted him, and the NBA stated it was just coincidence he was never chosen.
+After the 1965 and 1966 draft, he remained unchosen by any team, so the NBA Board of Governors subsequently barred him from future NBA play.

 Connie Hawkins played in the ABA for a while and with the Harlem Globetrotters for four years, but his skills never eroded.
-Damp nights in leaky roofed arenas to two games a day for weeks straight with the Globetrotters played havoc with his knees.
+However, the damp nights in leaky roofed arenas and playing two games a day, for weeks straight, with the Globetrotters, played havoc with his knees.

-In 1969 he settled with the NBA in an anti-trust case for 1.29 million dollars and was finally reinstated into the draft.
-Phoenix won the rights to him in a coin flip.
+In 1969 he settled with the NBA in an anti-trust case for $1.29 million and was finally reinstated into the draft.
+Phoenix won the his rights in a coin flip.

 He faced a front line of Wilt Chamberlain, Elgin Baylor, and Happy Hairston.
 He promptly reeled off 34 points, 20 rebounds, and seven assists, leading the Suns to an upset 114-101 over the favored Lakers.

-Connie Hawkins was the first Phoenix Sun to be elected to the Basketball Hall of Fame in 1992, and no one deserved this honor more than this man.
+Connie Hawkins was the first Phoenix Sun to be elected to the Basketball Hall of Fame in 1992, and no one deserved the honor more than this man.